-Note - All team members are not required to be affiliated on bajasae.net, just the person uploading documents
+Note - All team members are not required to be affiliated on bajasae.net, just the person uploading documents or asking rules questions.

 Uploading Documents - All team members and the team captain have equal authority to upload and/or replace documents in the name of the team.